 Figure \ref{fig:orbit_comp} compares the modeled orbits of W1 using these three different Milky Way potentials.
 The orbital period predicted by the original \texttt{MWPotential2014} is larger than the other two potentials by $\sim 0.2$ Gyr.
 In all cases, W1 is at apocenter, coming from a position closer to the Galactic center, although the exact pericenter distance of the orbit depends on the potential used.

-Due to the uncertainties in distance, velocity, and proper motion measurements, the uncertainty in the orbit of W1 was calculated through Monte Carlo sampling.
-1,000 six-dimensional phase-space coordinates were created by sampling distance, velocity, and proper motion values from Gaussian distributions based on each parameter's average estimated value and 1-$\sigma$ standard deviation (see Table \ref{table_properties}).
-The reported distance uncertainty from \cite{Durbin2025} is likely underestimated as it does not include systematic contributions from the isochrones.
-Our orbital solutions remain conclusively consistent with a system moving away from a position closer in to the Milky Way up to distance uncertainties of $\sim3$ kpc.
+Due to the uncertainties in distance, velocity, and proper-motion measurements, the uncertainty in the orbit of W1 was calculated through Monte Carlo sampling.
+We create 1000 six-dimensional phase-space coordinates by sampling distance, velocity, and proper-motion values from Gaussian distributions based on each parameter's average estimated value and 1$\sigma$ standard deviation (see Table \ref{table_properties}).
+The reported distance uncertainty from \cite{Durbin2025} is likely underestimated, as it does not include systematic contributions from the isochrones.
+Our orbital solutions remain conclusively consistent with a system moving away from a position closer in to the Milky Way up to distance uncertainties of $\sim$3 kpc.

 This procedure was performed for both the regular \texttt{MWPotential2014} and the potential with the addition of the LMC (see Figure \ref{fig:orbit_comp}).
 The orbit of W1 under the regular \texttt{MWPotential2014} has a pericenter distance of $r_{\rm peri} = 24.9^{+3.5}_{-3.1}$ kpc, an apocenter distance of $r_{\rm apo} = 43.5^{+0.4}_{-0.5}$ kpc, and an eccentricity $e = 0.27^{+0.06}_{-0.06}$.
 The addition of the LMC modifies these predictions, simulating a pericenter distance of $r_{\rm peri} = \rperi$ kpc, an apocenter distance of $r_{\rm apo} = \rapo$ kpc, and an eccentricity of $e = \e$.
 These reported parameters represent the median of our sampling procedure, and the uncertainties represent the 16th and 84th percentiles.
-None of the orbital samples for both potentials have pericenter distances greater than 40 kpc, indicating that the trajectory of W1 is most likely to be coming out of the Milky Way approaching apocenter.
+None of the orbital samples for both potentials have pericenter distances >40 kpc, indicating that the trajectory of W1 is most likely to be coming out of the Milky Way approaching apocenter.

 To quantitatively verify that W1 is at apocenter, we calculate the ratio $f_{\rm peri}$ of \cite{Fritz2018}: